projectcapsule/capsule/contributing.md

 ### goimports

-Also the Go import statements must be sorted following the best practice:
+Also, the Go import statements must be sorted following the best practice:

 ```
 <STANDARD LIBRARY>